Replacing US coal plants with solar and wind is cheaper than running them - The Boston Globe

 The finding is in line with past research by BloombergNEF that determined building new solar and wind farms is cheaper than operating existing coal or gas power plants in much of the world.

-Critical to the cost advantage of renewable energy in the US is President Joe Biden’s climate legislation, which provides billions of dollars in incentives for clean energy infrastructure.
+Critical to the cost advantage of renewable energy in the United States is President Biden’s climate legislation, which provides billions of dollars in incentives for clean energy infrastructure.

 Advertisement